Get the FREE one-click dictionary software for Windows

 "She gets to fretting if I stay away from home too long"

-3. Cause annoyance in; disturb, especially by minor irritations
+3. Cause annoyance, especially by persistent minor irritations

-Derived forms: getting to, gets to, got to
+Derived forms: got to, gets to, getting to